 9. Use fluoride:

-Fluoride is a mineral that helps prevent tooth decay.
-It can be found in many different products, including toothpaste and mouthwash.
+Fluoride is a natural mineral that plays a crucial role in preventing tooth decay.
+This essential mineral is present in various dental care products such as toothpaste and mouthwash.
 Be sure to use products that contain fluoride.

 10. Practice good oral hygiene: